-The MP4 Project is comprised of ten PCs that are widely distributed across the OGL landholdings (Figure 2.1).
+The MP4 Project is comprised of 11 PCs that are widely distributed across the OGL landholdings (Figure 2.1).
 Each PC represents an area of land that would be subject to the effects of mining development and all PCs combined form the ZOI.
-Detailed descriptions of the vegetation and lizard habitat values identified within each of the PCs is provided by Ahikā Consulting (2024a, b) and Bioresearches (2024), respectively.
+Detailed descriptions of the vegetation and lizard habitat values identified within each of the PCs is provided by Ahikā Consulting (2024), Whirika Consulting (2025), and Bioresearches (2024a).

-Ten broad habitat types were identified in the ZOI and of these, eight were considered to provide habitat value for lizards.
-These included rock tors/ tor complexes, shrubland, tussockland, riparian vegetation, exotic grassland (including rank and grazed pasture), ephemeral wetlands, exotic treeland (e.g., pine plantation, shelterbelts), and felled pine (Figure 4.1).
+Ten broad habitat types12 were identified in the ZOI and of these, eight were considered to provide habitat value for lizards.
+These included rock tors/ tor complexes, shrubland, tussockland, riparian vegetation, exotic grassland (including rough and improved pasture, and rehabilitated WRS surfaces), ephemeral wetlands, exotic treeland (e.g., pine plantation, shelterbelts), and slash/ felled pine (Figure 4.1).
 Project components or parts of PCs that occur within existing pit disturbance limits (e.g., mine workings) were not considered to hold values for native lizards (e.g., Frasers BF/WRS).
 The areal extents of each habitat type within each of the PCs is presented in Table 4.1.